developer-zebra/developer-zebra-site/src/devicetracker/1-0/guide/setup/index.md

 D. Create a folder named "CSR_Request".
 Open the command prompt to this folder path.<br>
 E. Run the following command to generate a private key and CSR file: <br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`openSSL req -newkey rsa:2048 -nodes -keyout zdvc_private_key.key -out zdvc_cert_sign_req.csr`<br>
  Where "zdvc_cert_sign_req.csr" and "zdvc_private_key.key" can be replaced with custom file names.<br>
 F. Enter in the required fields when prompted:

    * **Country Name** - Enter the two-letter code without punctuation for country, for example: US or CA.
    * **State or Province** - Enter the full state or province name without abbreviation, for example: California.
    * **Locality or City** - Enter the city or town name without abbreviation, for example: Berkeley or Saint Louis.
    * **Company** - Enter the company.
 If the company or department contains a special characteres such as "&" or "@" the symbol must be spelled out or omitted in order to enroll successfully.
    * **Organizational Unit** - Enter the name of the department or organization unit making the request.
 This is optional, to skip, press Enter on the keyboard.
-   * **Common Name** - Enter the Host and Domain Name, following the same format as these examplese: "www.zebra.com" or "zebra.com".
-Note: Symantec certificates can only be used on web servers using the Common Name specified during enrollment.
-For example, a certificate for the domain "zebra.com" will receive a warning if accessing a site named "www.zebra.com" or "secure.zebra.com" since "www.zebra.com" and "secure.zebra.com" are different from "zebra.com."
+   * **Common Name** - Enter the Host and Domain Name, following the same format as these examplese: "www.zebra.com" or "zebra.com". **Note:** Symantec certificates can only be used on web servers using the Common Name specified during enrollment.
+For example, a certificate for the domain "zebra.com" will receive a warning if accessing a site named "www.zebra.com" or "secure.zebra.com" since "www.zebra.com" and "secure.zebra.com" are different from "zebra.com." <br>

-G. Enter the challenge password when prompted. _This is the password needed when generating the certificate in .pfx format._
+ G. Enter the challenge password when prompted. _This is the password needed when generating the certificate in .pfx format._<br>
  H. A .csr file is created in the "CSR_Request" folder.
-Submit this file to the CA to have it signed.
+Submit this file to the CA to have it signed. <br>
  I. Obtain the certificate bundle from the CA in .pkcs format and certificate in .p7b format (which includes the public key).

 3. **Generate .PFX Server Certificate.** An SSL certificate is required for secured connections.
 Zebra recommends the certificate to be procured in .p7b format and the certificate private key to be a .key file.
 If the certificates are in different format, use a SSL certificate converter tool to convert to the proper format. <br>
 A. Create an empty directory named "generated_certs" to contain the .pfx certificate.<br>